Paul Begaud: Career

+Begaud's other solo releases (under the pseudonym Paul Bennett) include the singles "This Is Real Love", "I Don't Wanna Cry Again", as well as the full-length album "Forevermore", which was also accompanied by a single of the same name.

+Record producing and songwriting

 Begaud's first success as a record producer came with Australian boy band Human Nature.
 Begaud worked with the group for a year before they were signed to Sony Music, co-writing their songs and developing their sound.

 Human Nature's first album "Telling Everybody" went 4 x Platinum and was a major success for the band and Begaud.
 Begaud co-wrote and produced 7 tracks on the album, including hit singles "Got It Goin’ On", "Tellin’ Everybody", "Whisper Your Name" and "Don’t Say Goodbye".
 "Don't Say Goodbye" was nominated for Highest Selling Single at the ARIA Music Awards.
 Begaud has contributed on several Human Nature hit albums.

-Begaud's US Country #1 "Now That I Found You" (Terri Clark) was co-written with US #1 songwriters Vanessa Corish and JD Martin.
-The song was awarded ASCAP and BMI (Broadcast Music, Inc.) performance awards along with the prestigious BMI Millionaires award which denotes in excess of 1 million airplays in the US alone.
+Begaud's American Country number 1 hit "Now That I Found You" (Terri Clark) was co-written with American songwriters Vanessa Corish and JD Martin.
+The song was awarded ASCAP and BMI (Broadcast Music, Inc.) performance awards along with the prestigious BMI Million-Air award which denotes in excess of 1 million airplays in the US alone.

-Begaud, along with songwriters Vanessa Corish and Wayne Tester composed "Dare To Dream" especially for the Sydney Olympic Games Opening Ceremony.
+Begaud, along with Corish and Wayne Tester composed "Dare To Dream" especially for the Sydney Olympic Games Opening Ceremony.
 Olivia Newton-John and John Farnham walked among the Olympic competitors in what is remembered as a memorable and emotional Olympic moment.

 Begaud, again along with writing partner Vanessa Corish composed and produced the Song Of Peace for the 2006 Asian Games held in Doha, Qatar.
 The song entitled "Reach Out" was performed at the Opening Ceremony by renowned Bollywood playback singer Sunidhi Chauhan.
-The Asian Games are the largest sporting event in the world after the Summer Olympic Games, and are watched by an estimated 3 billion people across Asia and the world, making the Ceremonies of the Doha 2006 Asian Games the biggest branding exercise ever undertaken by any Arab nation.
+The Asian Games are the largest sporting event in the world after the Summer Olympic Games.
+The Opening Ceremony held in Qatar were watched by an estimated 3 billion people across Asia and the world, making the Ceremonies of the Doha 2006 Asian Games the biggest branding exercise ever undertaken by any Arab nation.

+Begaud has also written and/or produced songs for a number of Australia's top selling country artists including Golden Guitar winners Troy Cassar-Daley, Melinda Schneider, and Felicity Urquhart.